March 20. Today’s Birthdays

 NAMES

-Prominent representative of the Turkic world, publisher and enlightener, political figure who was highly regarded among Muslims of the Russian Empire Ismail GASPIRALI was born in Avciköy (present-day territory of Crimea).
-In Crimea he was elected as a deputy of the Bahçesaray city Duma and later headed the city between 1879 and 1884.
-In 1883 he started publishing the first Russian-Turkic newspaper and for many years it was the only Turkic periodical in Russia.
-He also was the founder of Millet (People) newspaper.
+Eminent figure of the Turkic World, Crimean Tatar intellectual, enlightener, publisher and politician who was well-known among the Muslim population of the Russian Empire Ismail GASPIRALI (GASPRINSKIY) (1851-1914) was born in Abdzhika village of the Yalta county in one of the districts of Crimea.
+In Crimea, he was a deputy of local city Duma and between 1879 and 1884 he headed the Bakhchisarai.
+Starting from 1883 he published and edited the first Turkic-Slavic newspaper ‘Perevodchik-Terdzhiman’.
+For a long period of time it was the only Turkic periodical in the Russian Empire.
+Later he founded ‘Millet’ (People) weekly publication.
+The development of educational movement of the peoples of Islamic East is associated with the name of Ismail Gaspirali.
+The movement considerably changed the structure of elementary education in many Muslim countries.

-Music critic, ethnographer, composer, and people’s artist of Kazakhstan Alexander ZATAYEVICH (1869-1936) heard the Kazakh music for the first time in 1920s in the former capital city of Kazakhstan, Orenburg and was immensely impressed by its beauty and richness.
-By 1922, he collected more than 1,000 pieces of the Kazakh music to release his first collection of the Kazakh people’s songs.
-The next collection – 500 Kazakh songs and kyuis saw the light nine years later.
-In 1933 he published the third collection of 60 songs of Kazakhstan’s Tatars, 250 Kirgiz instrumental theatrical pieces and melodies.
+Music critic, ethnographer, composer, and people’s artist of Kazakhstan Alexander ZATAYEVICH (1869-1936) heard the Kazakh music for the first time in 1920s in the former capital city of Kazakhstan, Orenburg.
+He was hugely impressed by the beauty and richness of what he heard.
+By 1922, he had collected more than 1,000 pieces of the Kazakh music.
+They appeared in his first collection of the Kazakh people’s songs.
+The next collection – 500 Kazakh songs and kyuis was released in 1931.
+Three years later he published the third collection of 60 songs of Kazakhstan’s Tatars, 250 Kirgiz instrumental theatrical pieces and melodies.

 Public and political figure of Kazakhstan Zhumabek TASHENEV (1915-1986) was born in Akmola region.
 He was a graduate of the Akmola civil engineering college.
-Throughout his political career, he held many notable posts, including the Chairman of the Presidium of the Supreme Council of the Kazakh SSR, the Chairman of the Ministers’ Council of the Kazakh SSR and more.
-Between 1961 and 1975 he was the deputy chairman of the Executive Committee of the South Kazakhstan-Chimkent regional council.
+Throughout his political career he held many notable posts, including the Chairman of the Presidium of the Supreme Council of the Kazakh SSR, the Chairman of the Ministers’ Council of the Kazakh SSR and more.

-People’s writer of Kazakhstan and laureate of the State Prize of the Kazakh SSR Tumanbai MOLDAGALIYEV (1935-2011) was born in Almaty region.
-He was a graduate of the Kazakh State University (present day Al-Farabi Kazakh National University).
-Aside from composing many beautiful poems in Kazakh, Moldagaliyev contributed to newspapers and magazines and authored poems in Russian as well.
+People’s writer of Kazakhstan, laureate of State Prize of Kazakh SSR Tumanbai MOLDAGALIYEV (1935-2011) was born in Almaty region.
+He was a graduate of the Kazakh State University (The Al-Farabi Kazakh National University).
+Aside from composing many beautiful poems in the Kazakh language, Tumanbai Moldagaliyev worked for newspapers and magazines and penned poems in Russian as well.
 He also translated the British, Russian poems and poems in other languages into Kazakh.